hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 #### **Impact of Quantization**

-- **LeNet (MNIST):** Minimal accuracy degradation, even with INT8.
-The simplicity of LeNet and MNIST ensures resilience to quantization.
+- ** LeNet (MNIST)**: Minimal performance degradation in INT8, with INT16 matching FP32.
+Its simple architecture and dataset make it resilient to quantization.
-- **AlexNet (MNIST):** Slight drop in accuracy with INT16 and INT8.
-Performs well even with reduced precision.
+- ** AlexNet (MNIST) **: Shows a slight accuracy drop in INT16 and INT8.
+Performs robustly on MNIST even with reduced precision.
-- **AlexNet (CIFAR-10):** Dynamic quantization preserves accuracy, while manual quantization leads to significant accuracy drops due to the dataset's complexity.
+- ** AlexNet (CIFAR-10) **: Dynamic quantization retains accuracy, but manual quantization causes a significant drop due to the dataset's complexity.
-- **EfficientNet:** Requires optimized quantization techniques.
-Quantization results are not provided due to computational limitations.
+- ** EfficientNet (MNIST) **: INT16 and INT8 quantization result in a sharp drop, likely due to the advanced and complex architecture.
+- ** EfficientNet (CIFAR-10) **: Faces substantial degradation in INT16 and INT8, indicating that the quantization method needs further optimization for complex models and datasets.

 ---